 Sowing Seeds After Moist Chilling

-The optimum soil temperature range for germinating delphinium seeds is 60-68° F (15-20°C) .
-Also, be sure to keep the potting mix or soil moist.
+The optimum soil temperature range for germinating delphinium seeds is 60-68° F (15-20°C).

 Once you’ve given the seeds a jump start with the cool/moist fridge method, be sure the rest of your seed starting process is sound.
-You will get the fastest seed germination if you can start the seeds in the optimum soil temperature range: 60-68° F (15-20°C).
+You will get the fastest seed germination if you can start the (already chilled) seeds in the optimum soil temperature range: 60-68° F (15-20°C).

 Depending on the time of year, you may be sowing the seeds directly outdoors, if there are at least 6-8 weeks before first frost, or indoors.